learsiOtni/sitdown-next-app/README.md

 ![Sitdown App](src/assets/screenshot/dashboard.png)

-Sitdown app is a web application where users can create projects, write the project description, add members to that project, and the added members can post status updates about the project with relevant tags.
+The Sitdown app is a web application where users can post status updates and share them with the rest of their team.
+The users can create projects, write the project description, add members to that project, and the added members can post status updates about that project with relevant tags (for filtering).
 Then, you can go to the specific project page, and you can see all the status updates made to that project, alternatively, you can go to the tags page, and you can select a tag, and any status updates containing that tag will be shown.

+This application allows the team members to share status updates in real-time, via the web.
+This eliminates the need for the team to share their updates using an unstructured process, for example, instant messages and email.

-I converted a UI designer's design from [Adobe XD](https://xd.adobe.com/view/dd6bbf87-41bb-4196-a87b-15ebf31ff0bc-8838/specs/?fbclid=IwZXh0bgNhZW0CMTAAAR0ZRBR0ETV0urundu9y7qu-KMyMowjEfABJg3CIHEavuhO_jgvA7CUxJ64_aem_AdY8OcPzJJwmj7y5xdqCDrMPWNVUufNl25Osb5gHqtnEAPXI7RTzGHt03NDlDcCchEp8zpdGRt8U6VZBs5s5yuHN) into a working code.
+Note: I converted a UI designer's design from [Adobe XD](https://xd.adobe.com/view/dd6bbf87-41bb-4196-a87b-15ebf31ff0bc-8838/specs/?fbclid=IwZXh0bgNhZW0CMTAAAR0ZRBR0ETV0urundu9y7qu-KMyMowjEfABJg3CIHEavuhO_jgvA7CUxJ64_aem_AdY8OcPzJJwmj7y5xdqCDrMPWNVUufNl25Osb5gHqtnEAPXI7RTzGHt03NDlDcCchEp8zpdGRt8U6VZBs5s5yuHN) into a working code.

 </br>